hipe/tmx/yacc2treetop/README.md

 ## objective & scope

-this ancient utility exists to help convert a YACC-like grammar to a treetop-like grammar.
+this utility exists to help convert a YACC-like grammar to a treetop-like grammar. ancient.